EYBlockchain/nightfall_3/doc/nightfall_node.md

 ## Configuration

-This configuration assumes that you will run a full Nightfall node with an optional Proposer and a Challenger (see how_it_works.md in the nightfall `doc` folder if these terms are unfamiliar to you), so that you can create layer 2 blocks and also challenge incorrect blocks.
+This configuration assumes that you will run a full Nightfall node with possibly an optional Proposer and a Challenger (see how_it_works.md in the nightfall `doc` folder if these terms are unfamiliar to you), so that you can create layer 2 blocks and also challenge incorrect blocks.
 The full node also contains a Nightfall Client so that you can create your own transactions.
 Provided there are enough independent Proposer and Challenger nodes, running their own Optmist nodes so that you aren't worried about possible censorship of your transactions, you only actually need to run a Client.
 For now, though, we'll create a full Nightfall node.

 ### Generate a fresh key pair for the Nightfall node